-Acquire deep knowledge and understanding of audiences and marketing concepts.
-Communicate effectively and creatively across multiple platforms.
+Acquire deep knowledge and understanding of political audiences, and marketing concepts.
+Learn to communicate effectively and creatively across multiple information platforms.

 Why study Politics and Communications?

 The public communication sector is a growing ﬁeld with exciting possibilities for reﬂective and creative communicators.
-This cutting-edge course offers you an intense focus on applied work, led by university and public communication industry experts.
+This innovative course offers you a combination of background knowledge and an intense focus on applied work, led by university and communication industry experts.

-Politics and Communications will also provide you with the skills required to be a committed political and social communicator, enabling you to translate key communication concepts and strategies to public service, political and policy contexts.
+The course will provide you with the skills required to be a committed political and social communicator, enabling you to translate key communication concepts and strategies into public service, political, and policy contexts.

 Why St Mary's?

-Politics and Communications is part of an exciting suite of politics courses - designed in consultation with leading ﬁgures from the world of politics, public communication and policy - that also includes:
+Politics and Communications is part of a suite of politics courses - designed with the active help of leading ﬁgures from the world of politics, public communication and policy - that also includes:

-Based in the global city of London, this course takes advantage of the capital's status as a national political and administrative centre, as well as being an international hub for politics, policy and communications.
+Based in the global city of London, this course takes advantage of the capital's status as a national political and administrative centre, and a hub for policy and communications.